-- Removing the large intestine (colon and rectum) and anus.
+- A surgeon removes the large intestine (colon and rectum) and anus.

-- Moving the end of the small intestine (the ileum) to a spot in the lower abdomen, usually on the right side.
+- They move the end of the small intestine (the ileum) to a spot in the lower abdomen, usually on the right side.

-- Making an opening in the lower abdomen known as a stoma.
+- They make an opening in the lower abdomen that is known as a stoma.

-- Bringing the end of the ileum through the stoma and attaching the intestine to the skin.
+- They bring the end of the ileum through the stoma and attach the intestine to the skin.
 This creates an opening from the small intestine to the outside of the body.

-- Attaching a bag called an ostomy pouch to the opening, which allows waste from the small intestine to empty into the pouch.
+- They attach a bag called an ostomy pouch to the opening.
+This allows waste from the small intestine to empty into the pouch.
 A person will empty the pouch into the toilet throughout the day.

-The stool that comes out of the small intestine is not solid, and so it can flow into the pouch without the individual noticing.
+The stool that comes out of the small intestine is not solid, so it can flow into the pouch without the person noticing.

-The stoma does not have a muscle, and people cannot control when the pouch fills up.
+The stoma lacks muscle, and people cannot control when the pouch fills up.
 Ostomy bags available today are flat, discreet, and odor-free.

 People wear an ostomy bag under their clothes, where it is not noticeable.
 Special garments are also available that conceal the ostomy bag for intimacy.

-After a person has a proctocolectomy with ileostomy, they will need to learn to care for their stoma and the ostomy pouch.
-As well as regularly draining the pouch, they must learn to clean the stoma area to avoid infections.
+After a person has a proctocolectomy with ileostomy, they must learn to care for their stoma and the ostomy pouch.
+In addition to regularly draining the pouch, they must learn to clean the stoma area to avoid infections.

 Some pouches are washable and reusable, while others are disposable.
-The type of pouch will depend upon a person’s preference.
+The type of pouch a person uses will depend on their preference.

 Proctocolectomy and ileoanal pouch-anal anastomosis (IPAA)

-- Removing the colon and rectum, but keeping the anus intact.
+- A surgeon removes the colon and rectum but keeps the anus intact.

-- Using the small intestine to create an internal pouch that collects the body’s waste.
+- Using the small intestine, the surgeon creates an internal pouch that collects the body’s waste.
 This pouch is sometimes called a J-pouch or ileoanal reservoir.

-- Connecting the internal pouch to the anus.
+- The surgeon connects the internal pouch to the anus.

 Stool gradually collects in the internal pouch and exits the body via the anus, making it more like a standard bowel movement.